 New business MRR includes revenue earned from new customers.
-This is one good indication of the success of your marketing and sales team, as well as the ongoing growth of your business.
+This type of MRR is a good indication of the success of your marketing and sales teams, as well as the ongoing growth of your business.
 It shows your subscription business is bringing in qualified leads and successfully converting those leads to customers.

 Expansion MRR is adding recurring revenue from your existing customers.
-This could be from upgrading a plan or adding additional recurring features, and increasing the number of subscriptions on an account.
+This could be from upgrading a plan, adding additional recurring features, and increasing the number of subscriptions on an account.
 Check out this article for tips on how to expand your MRR.

-Contraction MRR is the opposite—it is losing MRR from your existing customers when they downgrade their plan, unsubscribe from additional recurring features, or reduce their number of subscriptions.
+Contraction MRR is the opposite—it’s losing MRR from your existing customers when they downgrade their plan, unsubscribe from additional recurring features, or reduce their number of subscriptions.

 Finally, churned MRR is the revenue you lose when customers discontinue their subscription with your business.

-MRR changes are an indicator of the health of your business
+MRR changes are an indicator of the health of your subscription business

 MRR is one of four reporting pillars that are key to SaaS, along with Sales, Cash, and Revenue.
 When measuring and reporting on MRR, focus on customers that are moving forward with you, rather than the ones that aren’t paying, as well as what’s going to be coming in month after month.

-This means excluding canceled and non-paying customers that have aging accounts receivables, and one-time charges like setup fees, support and professional service charges, etc. If your service includes usage charges, only include those that are repeatable, such as user licenses.
+This means excluding canceled and non-paying customers that have aging accounts receivables, and one-time charges like setup fees, support, and professional service charges, etc. If your subscription service includes usage charges, only include those that are repeatable, such as user licenses.

 Segment MRR for cohort analysis

-We encourage you to segment your customer base and look at the MRR by the different segments.
+We encourage you to segment your subscription business’s customer base and look at your MRR by the different segments.
 This can help you to identify customer characteristics that are correlated with strong revenue and lower cost of support and service, respectively.

 For example, look at customers that are actively using the service vs. those that might just be paying for it and not using it.
 Your passive—or less engaged—customers are higher risk because they're more likely to churn and drop away.

-Company size, sector, customer type (B2B, B2C, B2B2C), and use case are other common ways to segment your customer base.
+Company size, sector, customer type (B2B, B2C, B2B2C), and use-case are other common ways to segment your customer base by cohort.